ThomasDonath/geoip2/README.md

 golang implementation of MaxMind's GeoIP2 Precision Services

-modified by me: add option to decide wether to use the free or paid version
+modified by me: add option to decide wether to use the free or paid version.
+To use the free edition set *UseFreeApi=true* before any request.

 ## Example